-Rhythm of Structure is a collection of mathematical art exhibitions, writing projects and films, in collaboration with hundreds of artists, writers and performers organized by John Sims to bring the connection of mathematics in the art to a wider community.
-This sequence of exhibitions started with MathArt in Harlem at the Fire Patrol #5 Gallery in 2003, Mathematical Aesthetic Wilmer Jennings Gallery in New York City in 2004, leading to the one year, nine part exhibition, Rhythm of Structure: Mathematics, Art and Poetic Reflection at the Bowery Poetry Club in NYC in 2009, which traveled later in 2011 on to Ringling College of Art and Design, Sarasota Fl, and Antioch College, Yellow Springs OH.
+Rhythm of Structure is a collection of mathematical art exhibitions, writing projects and films, in collaboration with hundreds of artists, writers and performers organized by John Sims to bring the connection of mathematics in the arts to a wider community.
+This sequence of exhibitions started with MathArt in Harlem at the Fire Patrol #5 Gallery in 2003 and Mathematical Aesthetic at the Wilmer Jennings Gallery in New York City in 2004, leading to the one-year, nine-part exhibition Rhythm of Structure: Mathematics, Art and Poetic Reflection at the Bowery Poetry Club in NYC in 2009, which traveled later in 2011 on to Ringling College of Art and Design in Sarasota, FL, and Antioch College in Yellow Springs, OH.

 These featured projects are:

-Rhythm of Structure: Mathematics, Art and Poetic Reflection (2009/10/11), a series of nine one month shows was introduced at the Bowery Poetry Club in New York City in 2009/10.
-The shows focused on the visual language of mathematical ideas and process exploring a spectrum of themes from geometric landscapes to the socio-political.
-To stimulate a dialogue around the use of structure and to promote reflection via the poetic lens, poets and selected musicians were invited to respond to the work forming the basis of a documentary film and catalog.
+Rhythm of Structure: Mathematics, Art and Poetic Reflection (2009/10/11), a series of nine one-month shows, was introduced at the Bowery Poetry Club in New York City in 2009/10.
+The shows focused on the visual language of mathematical ideas and processes, exploring a spectrum of themes from geometric landscapes to the socio-political.
+To stimulate a dialogue around the use of structure and to promote reflection via the poetic lens, poets and selected musicians were invited to respond to the work, forming the basis of a documentary film and catalog.

-Rhythm of Structure: The Mathematical Aesthetic, 2004 – Wilmer Jennings Gallery, NYC featuring: John Biggers, Brent Collins, Lisa Corinne Davis, Fred Eversley, Terri Foster, Charles Gaines, Simon Gouverneur, James Little, Al Loving, Vandorn Hinannt, Scott Johnson, Joe Overstreet, Howardena Pindell, John Sims, Kevin Sipp, Al Smith, Joyce Wellman and Jack White.
+Rhythm of Structure: The Mathematical Aesthetic, Wilmer Jennings Gallery, NYC, 2004.
+Featured artists: John Biggers, Brent Collins, Lisa Corinne Davis, Fred Eversley, Terri Foster, Charles Gaines, Simon Gouverneur, James Little, Al Loving, Vandorn Hinannt, Scott Johnson, Joe Overstreet, Howardena Pindell, John Sims, Kevin Sipp, Al Smith, Joyce Wellman and Jack White.

-Rhythm of Structure: MathArt in the African Diaspora – International Review of African American Art, 2004 edited by John Sims and Juliette Harris featuring contribution by: John Sims, Al Smith, Juliette Harris, Ron Eglash, Brent Collins, Andrea Pollan, Howardena Pindell, and Paulus Gerdes.
+Rhythm of Structure: MathArt in the African Diaspora, International Review of African American Art, 2004.
+Edited by John Sims and Juliette Harris and featuring contributions by: John Sims, Al Smith, Juliette Harris, Ron Eglash, Brent Collins, Andrea Pollan, Howardena Pindell and Paulus Gerdes.

-Rhythm of Structure: MathArt in Harlem, 2003 – Fire Patrol #5, NY, NY featuring: Audrey Bennet, Brent Collins, Agnes Denes, Helaman Ferguson, Bathsheba Grossman, Ken Hiratsuka, Adrienne Klein, Sol LeWitt, Al Loving, Howardena Pindell, Clifford Singer and John Sims.
+Rhythm of Structure: MathArt in Harlem, Fire Patrol #5, NY, NY, 2003.
+Featured artists: Audrey Bennet, Brent Collins, Agnes Denes, Helaman Ferguson, Bathsheba Grossman, Ken Hiratsuka, Adrienne Klein, Sol LeWitt, Al Loving, Howardena Pindell, Clifford Singer and John Sims.